 In some settings, $A_{i,t}$ does not denote whether we have measurements, but rather a different intervention or condition for those measurements.
 Consider a mobile health app trying to learn a recommendation strategy between two exercise routines.
 To start, suppose the app is provided with an observational dataset where $N$ different users alternate between these two routines repeatedly over $T$ weeks, and their health activities~(say physical step counts) throughout each week are available.
 For each user $i \in [N]$ in week $t\in[T]$ and exercise routine $a\in \sbraces{0, 1}$, we associate a potential outcome~(e.g. health activity by recommendation) distribution $\mu_{i, t}^{(a)}$.
 The goal of the practitioner is to learn distributions $\mu_{i, t}^{(1)}$ and $\mu_{i, t}^{(0)}$ under the \emph{potential outcome distributional matrix completion} problem:

 where $X_{1:n}^{(a)}(i, t) \defeq \sbraces{X_1^{(a)}(i, t) , ..., X_n^{(a)}(i, t)}$ denote $n$ measurements from the distribution $\mu_{i, t}^{(a)}$ for both $a = 0, 1$.
-Problem \cref{model : causal matrix completion} is an instance of Neyman-Rubin causal model~\cite{rubin1976inference}, following conventional assumptions, such as consistency with no delayed spillover effect.
+Problem \cref{mod:potential-outcome} is an instance of Neyman-Rubin causal model~\cite{rubin1976inference}, following conventional assumptions, such as consistency with no delayed spillover effect.

-An additional challenge in these two distributional matrix completion problems is that the missingness pattern, given by $A_{i, t}$, is commonly not random.
+An additional challenge in these two distributional matrix completion problems is that the missingness pattern, given by $\mc A \defeq \{A_{i, t}\}_{(i, t) \in [N]\times [T]}$, is commonly not random.
 In other words, (i) the missing mechanism might be correlated with latent characteristics of the distributions $\alldist$, and (ii) the measurements from some unit-outcome entry might never be observed.
-The first condition is called missing-not-at-random~(MNAR) and the second condition is termed violation of positivity~(or non-positivity) in the matrix completion and causal inference literature.
+The first condition is called missing not at random~(MNAR) and the second condition is termed violation of positivity~(or non-positivity) in the matrix completion and causal inference literature.
 MNAR missingness and non-positivity occur commonly in modern applications.
 For example, the internet retail company from above can select a fixed subset of strategies depending on the characteristics of each region or their goal of interest.
-In the other example, the healthcare app's recommendation strategy will likely be tailored to each user's characteristics, and, by definition, if a user is seen under one intervention, then they are not seen under another intervention at the same time.
+In the other example, the healthcare app's recommendation strategy will likely be tailored to each user's characteristics, and some recommendations may be scheduled beforehand so as to minimize interference of the user's daily routine.